iaroslav-ai/cloud-dask/README.md

 * AWS

 Python3.5 is supported with base docker image that you extend to your specific use case.
 You can use other versions of python if you wish, but you will need to create your own docker container for that.

+Using Docker allows to distribute easily your dependencies.

+# Do you have anything that resembles a quickstart?

+Yes, look into `SetupLocally.md`.

 # How does it work?